Economical stylish scarves for women - Amazon-fp News , Firstpost

 Simple and decent

-A scarf made of rayon fabric that is an excellent heat and sunlight resistant makes this scarf best for outdoor purposes such as trips, adventures, travel, etc during summers.
+A scarf made of rayon fabric that is excellent heat and sunlight resistant makes this scarf best for outdoor purposes such as trips, adventures, travel, etc during summers.
 It is in pine green color with white patches on it giving it a casual as well as ethnic look.
-So if you are looking for a scarf worn especially during summers, SayYes Printed Stylish viscose (Rayon) Scarf, for women & Girls (Pine green) is the best pick.
+So if you are looking for a scarf worn especially during summers, SayYes Printed Stylish viscose (Rayon) Scarf,for women & Girls (Pinegreen) is the best pick.
 Great for hot Indian summers.

 Find latest and upcoming tech gadgets online on Tech2 Gadgets.
 Get technology news, gadgets reviews & ratings.
 Popular gadgets including laptop, tablet and mobile specifications, features, prices, comparison.